E-boat

-As a result of early war experience of combat against the fast and powerful S-boats, the Royal Navy created its MGB force and later developed better-matched MTBs, using the Fairmile 'D' hull design.
+As a result of early war experience of combat against the fast and powerful S-boats, the Royal Navy created its motor gunboat (MGB) force and later developed better-matched MTBs, using the Fairmile 'D' hull design.

 History

 Development

 This design was chosen because the theatre of operations of such boats was expected to be the North Sea, English Channel and the Western Approaches.
 The requirement for good performance in rough seas dictated the use of a round-bottomed displacement hull rather than the flat-bottomed planing hull that was more usual for small, high-speed boats.
-The shipbuilding company Lürssen overcame many of the disadvantages of such a hull and, with the Oheka II, produced a craft that was fast, strong and seaworthy.
-This attracted the interest of the Reichsmarine, which in 1929 ordered a similar boat but fitted with two torpedo tubes.
-This became the S-1, and was the basis for all subsequent E-boats.
+The shipbuilding company Lürssen at Vegesack, Bremen, overcame many of the disadvantages of such a hull and, with the private motor yacht Oheka II in 1926, produced a craft that was fast, strong and seaworthy.
+It was also very light, being constructed of wooden planking over alloy frames.
+This attracted the interest of the Reichsmarine, which in November 1929 ordered a similar boat but fitted with two torpedo tubes.
+This became the S1, and was the basis for all subsequent E-boats.

-After experimenting with the S-1, the Germans made several improvements to the design.
+After experimenting with the S1, the Germans made several improvements to the design.
 Small rudders added on either side of the main rudder could be angled outboard to 30 degrees, creating at high speed what is known as the Lürssen Effect.
 This drew in an "air pocket slightly behind the three propellers, increasing their efficiency, reducing the stern wave and keeping the boat at a nearly horizontal attitude".
 This was an important innovation as the horizontal attitude lifted the stern, allowing even greater speed, and the reduced stern wave made E-boats harder to see, especially at night.

 The rounded wood planking hull helped reduce weight, and flattened at the stern area, the aft section area was reduced at high speeds, it allowed more hydrodynamic lift.

+Layout

+The internal layout of the E-boat remained the same for all types.
+Its length was generally divided by eight transverse bulkheads (made of 4mm steel below the waterline and slightly thinner light metal alloy above) into nine watertight compartments.
+From bow to stern, these were: